 The above 7-step guideline will enable you to approach writing a script in a structured way.

-Once you've mastered the basic steps, there are 4 tips that can help you transform a good script into a great script.
+Once you've mastered the basic video script writing steps, there are 5 tips that can help you transform a good script into a great script.

 Tip #1: Use a conversational tone